Skip to main content

 q = probability of losing (1 - p)

-Example: Momentum Breakout Strategy
+Example: Kelly Position Sizing for a Momentum Strategy

 Win Rate (p):42.3%